SF-2414

 Iowa Senate File 2414 — A bill for an act relating to automated decision systems used by employers

-Iowa SF 2414 regulates employer use of automated decision systems (ADS) in making employment-related decisions such as discipline, termination, hiring, scheduling, and performance evaluation.
-Employers must provide advance written notice to employees (or applicants for hiring decisions) describing the ADS in use, categories of data collected, key parameters, and employee rights.
-When an employer primarily relies on ADS output for discipline, termination, or deactivation, a human reviewer must review the output alongside other relevant information, and a post-decision written notice must be provided.
-Employers are prohibited from using ADS to infer protected status, retaliate against employees exercising legal rights, or collect undisclosed data.
-Enforcement is by the Department of Inspections, Appeals, and Licensing with a $500 civil penalty per violation, and affected persons have a private right of action for injunctive relief, punitive damages, and attorney fees.
+Iowa SF 2414 regulates employers' use of automated decision systems (ADS) in employment-related decisions.
+It requires employers to provide advance written notice to employees who will be affected by an ADS, with specific content requirements including the types of decisions affected, data categories used, key parameters, vendor identity, quota descriptions, and employee rights.
+Employers are prohibited from using ADS to infer protected status, retaliate against employees exercising legal rights, collect undisclosed data, or rely solely on ADS for discipline, termination, or deactivation decisions — human review is required for those decisions.
+Employees have a right to access the most recent 12 months of their own data used by an ADS.
+Enforced by the Department of Inspections, Appeals, and Licensing with a $500 civil penalty per violation, plus a private right of action with injunctive relief, punitive damages, and attorney fees.

 Summary

-Iowa SF 2414 regulates employer use of automated decision systems (ADS) in making employment-related decisions such as discipline, termination, hiring, scheduling, and performance evaluation.
-Employers must provide advance written notice to employees (or applicants for hiring decisions) describing the ADS in use, categories of data collected, key parameters, and employee rights.
-When an employer primarily relies on ADS output for discipline, termination, or deactivation, a human reviewer must review the output alongside other relevant information, and a post-decision written notice must be provided.
-Employers are prohibited from using ADS to infer protected status, retaliate against employees exercising legal rights, or collect undisclosed data.
-Enforcement is by the Department of Inspections, Appeals, and Licensing with a $500 civil penalty per violation, and affected persons have a private right of action for injunctive relief, punitive damages, and attorney fees.
+Iowa SF 2414 regulates employers' use of automated decision systems (ADS) in employment-related decisions.
+It requires employers to provide advance written notice to employees who will be affected by an ADS, with specific content requirements including the types of decisions affected, data categories used, key parameters, vendor identity, quota descriptions, and employee rights.
+Employers are prohibited from using ADS to infer protected status, retaliate against employees exercising legal rights, collect undisclosed data, or rely solely on ADS for discipline, termination, or deactivation decisions — human review is required for those decisions.
+Employees have a right to access the most recent 12 months of their own data used by an ADS.
+Enforced by the Department of Inspections, Appeals, and Licensing with a $500 civil penalty per violation, plus a private right of action with injunctive relief, punitive damages, and attorney fees.

 Enforcement & Penalties